Federal Law on the Protection of Personal Data held by Private Parties (LFPDPPP) Mexico

 Responsibilities for Businesses

-• Obtain consent before processing personal data.
+• Obtain lawful, informed, and express consent before processing data.

-• Provide clear and accessible privacy notices.
+• Provide clear, accessible, and timely privacy notices.

-• Ensure data accuracy, relevance, and up-to-date information.
+• Maintain data integrity, relevance, and accuracy.

 Specific Responsibilities for Website Owners